knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

 #### Overlearning, Choking, Einstellung, and Interleaving

 1. When you are learning a new idea, you sometimes tend to practice it over and over again during the same study session.
 A little of this is useful and necessary, but continuing to study or practice after you have mastered what you can in the session is called **overlearning**.
-    1. It can produce automaticity that can be important when you're executing a sever in tennis or a perfect piano concerto.
+    1. It can produce automaticity that can be important when you're executing a seve in tennis or a perfect piano concerto.
     2. If you choke on tests or public speaking then overlearning can be especially valuable.
     3. Automaticity can indeed be helpful in times of nervousness, but be wary of repetitive overlearning during a single session.
     4. The reality is, once you got the basic idea down during a session, continuing to hammer away at it, during the same session doesn't strengthen the kinds of long term memory connection you want to have strengthened.
 Worst yet, focusing at one technique is little like learning carpentry by only practicing with hammer.
-    5. Using a subsequent learning session to repeat what you are trying to learn is is just fine and often valuable.Repeating something you already know is easy.
+    5. Using a subsequent learning session to repeat what you are trying to learn is is just fine and often valuable.
+Repeating something you already know is easy.
 It can also bring the **Illusion of competence** that you have mastered the full range of material when you've actually only mastered the easy stuff.
     6. Balance your study deliberately focusing on what you find more difficult.
 This focusing on more difficult material is called **deliberate practice**. (difference between a good student and great student).
 2. **Einstellung (Mindset)**: In this phenomenon, your initial simple thought, an idea you already have in mind or a neural pattern you have already developed & strengthened, may prevent a better idea or solution from being found.
     1. Its really easy to do in sports and science.